1712n/challenge/README.md

 ## Pay-out

-When you successfully complete a bounty task, you'll be contacted by our team and given the choice of how you want to get paid:
+When you successfully complete a paid challenge (bounty) task, you'll be contacted by our team and given the choice of how you want to get paid:

 ### Cryptocurrency